Melomario57/SnakeGame/README.md

 # SnakeGame
-This is the classic snake game and used it just for practicing my javascript skills.
+This is the classic snake game and used it for improving my javascript skills.